 Brown had expected that when word of his raid reached neighboring plantations, local slaves would flock to his aid.
 When the hoped-for reinforcements did not materialize, Brown made two failed attempts to negotiate a truce.
 Instead, at approximately 2 p.m., the townspeople stormed the U.S. Rifle Works, killing three raiders and taking one prisoner.
 About one hour later, the militiamen took control of the armory, freeing most of the hostages and forcing Brown’s men to withdraw to the fire engine house.

-When news of the raid reached Washington, D.C., President Buchanan authorized deploying approximately ninety marines, commanded by Colonel Robert E. Lee, to diffuse the situation.
-Lee arrived at Harpers Ferry at approximately 11 p.m. on October 17 and positioned his troops.
+When news of the raid reached Washington, D.C., President Buchanan deployed about ninety marines, commanded by Colonel Robert E. Lee, to diffuse the situation.
+Lee arrived at Harpers Ferry at roughly 11 p.m. on October 17 and positioned his troops.
 When the raiders refused to surrender to Lieutenant J. E. B. Stuart the next morning, the marines stormed the engine house at approximately 7 a.m.
 During the ensuing melee, the marines killed two more raiders and captured five others, including Brown.
 No hostages were harmed, but one marine was killed, and another was injured.

 Immediately prior to his hanging, while standing on the gallows, Brown handed one of his jailers a prophetic note.
 It read: